Samin Nosrat Is Embracing 'Good Things'

 is the same as like a delicious pot of sukiyaki.

-It's because there just are a certain number of ways to cook things that result in deliciousness.
+So, all around the world, people are doing the same thing, and that's not by accident, it's because there just are a certain number of ways to cook things that result in deliciousness.

-That's always my goal is to show how all of those things are connected and to show you how you have so much more power and knowledge than you think you do.
+And that was my goal, that's always my goal, is to show how all of those things are connected and to show you how you have so much more power and knowledge than you think you do.

 And also,

-the truth is that people I've realized need some hand-holding.
+the truth is that people I've realized need some hand holding.

 And my dream is to zoom you out to like the big picture view, but sometimes the big picture view can be really overwhelming is what I've learned.
+And so

 I think this is almost an act of service, the way I view making recipes is